ACL SPRAIN GUIDE

 BACK IN ACTION

-Once the pain diminishes, VERY slowly ease back into your normal daily and athletic activities.
+Once the pain diminishes, slowly ease back into your normal daily and athletic activities.

 A WORD OF CAUTION

-To be clear, if the ligament(s) are injured beyond a certain extent, full recovery may require surgery...so once again, I highly recommend having a local clinician examine the knee.
+To be clear, if the ligament(s) are injured beyond a certain extent, full recovery may require surgery.
+Once again, we highly recommend at least speaking virtually with a licensed clinician.

 -- Check with your doctor or PT prior to initiating a new exercise program --